 What Do Financial Aid Administrators Do?

-    How much aid you are qualified to receive, and when you can expect to receive it;
+• How much aid you are qualified to receive, and when you can expect to receive it

-    How to request an appeal of financial aid decisions;
+• How to request an appeal of financial aid decisions

 What you should expect from your financial aid office

 Your financial aid office has the authority to make professional judgments and adjustments to your eligibility, within certain guidelines.
-If you have had a hardship or special circumstances such as military deployment, unexpected medical bills, unemployment, an abusive family situation, or reduction in income, ask your financial aid office how to start the appeal process.
+If you have had a hardship or special circumstances such as military deployment, unexpected medical bills, unemployment, an abusive family situation, or reduction in income, ask your financial aid office about the appeal process.
 Keep documents you may have to support your claim, such as a copy of your unemployment papers, a police report, invoices for bills, etc.

 Financial aid administrators are required to abide by the rules and regulations of the programs they administer.
 Please read all information given to you, follow the guidelines, and ask questions if you don't understand something.

 Financial aid consultants are not the same as financial aid administrators.
 They usually charge a fee for many of the services financial aid administrators will provide for free.

 Speak to a financial aid administrator before considering a consultant, even if you are not sure you'll attend the institution at which they work.
 Most financial aid administrators want to help any student access and succeed in college!